Rabadash8820/UnityAssemblies/docs/v3/faq.md

     **_so that maybe we can finally have an officially supported NuGet package for Unity assemblies!_**
 1. **If not, how is this package legal?**
     Well, it's not actually distributing the Unity assembly binaries, just MSBuild files that reference them.
-    This NuGet package won't do anything (except add some build warnings) if you haven't actually installed a version of Unity on your machine.
+    This NuGet package won't do anything if you haven't actually installed a version of Unity on your machine (except add some build warnings).
 1. **Can you help me solve [error] in Unity [version]?**
     Possibly.
 Compatibility is only tested with, and support offered for, the latest Unity [LTS releases](https://unity3d.com/unity/qa/lts-releases) and the TECH stream releases of the current year.
     Unity does not officially support versions older than that, so neither does this package!